The Sandman: The Doll's House: Plot

 In search of Jed, Rose and Gilbert stop at a hotel, where the Corinthian is attending a convention of serial killers.
 Gilbert recognizes the Corinthian, and tells Rose that if she is in danger she should call upon Dream, under his by-name of "Morpheus".
 When one of the serial killers attacks her, Rose summons him; whereupon Dream destroys the Corinthian and punishes the convention by revealing the pettiness of their crimes.
 Gilbert finds Jed and has him sent to a hospital; while Dream informs Rose she is a 'dream vortex', capable of uniting the imaginations of everyone she meets, and the world will be destroyed if he does not kill her.
 Gilbert, now identified as the fourth missing creation, offers his life in Rose's place; but is refused.
 Before Dream can kill Rose, Unity assumes the vortex in her stead, and seems to naturally die in the waking world, thus destroying the vortex; whereupon Dream frees Rose, who re-unites thereafter with Jed and Miranda.
-After months of thought, Dream confronts Desire, who admits to impregnating Unity in the hope that Dream would kill Rose, and thus occasion his own destruction, as the Endless are strictly forbidden from killing relations.
+After months of thought, Dream confronts Desire, who admits to raping and impregnating Unity in the hope that Dream would kill Rose and thus occasion his own destruction, as the Endless are strictly forbidden from killing relations.
 Dream then warns Desire against plotting thus, and departs.